finbizify-founder/finbizify-founder/README.md

   runs Claude Code inside GitHub Actions.
 It drafts short news items about public companies, each tied to one business concept, archives the SEC filing it cites, and opens a pull request.
 A human merges.

-The app itself is private.
-That's where most of the commits are.
+The app and associated database are private.
+Contact joe@finbizify.com for more info.

 ## How I build

-Nearly everything, code and content, is written with Claude Code.
+Code and content, is written via Claude Code.
 Next.js on Vercel, Supabase, Clerk, GitHub Actions for anything on a schedule.
 Every figure in a lesson traces to one primary source, usually an SEC filing, and the plan is to refresh the numbers every year with agents instead of rewriting by hand.